mk590901/parser-hsm/README.md

 ### Asynchronous processing of events.

-The previous method synchronous processing of threaded code was replaced by of asynchronous processing inside Runner class.
+The previous method synchronous processing of threaded code was replaced by of asynchronous processing inside __Runner__ class.
 This allowed solving the problem of hidden recursion when calling functions.
-The StreamController class implements the mechanism of posting of events via the add event operation and processing this event in the listener, which listens for changes of StreamController.
+The __StreamController__ class implements the mechanism of posting of events via the add event operation and processing this event in the listener, which listens for changes of __StreamController__.

 ### Transformation of an infix expression into a postfix one

-Actually, parsing, implemented using HSM, represented by threaded code, was the purpose of the application.
+Actually, parsing, implemented using __HSM__, represented by threaded code, was the purpose of the application.
 But now I decided to supplement parsing with the operation of transforming an infix expression into a postfix one, or into "Polish" notation.
-This is not the pure Shunting Yard Algorithm [https://en.m.wikipedia.org/wiki/Shunting_yard_algorithm#:~:text=In%20computer%20science%2C%20the%20shunting,abstract%20syntax%20tree%20(AST)], but some modified version of it that allows detecting some errors.
+This is not the pure __Shunting Yard Algorithm__ [https://en.m.wikipedia.org/wiki/Shunting_yard_algorithm#:~:text=In%20computer%20science%2C%20the%20shunting,abstract%20syntax%20tree%20(AST)], but some modified version of it that allows detecting some errors.

 ## Latest Movie